 The silence makes way for soft grunts.

 Mycroft knows why Sherlock didn't phone for an ambulance directly.
 Sherlock must have committed a crime – as he often does whilst trying to solve crime… - so recovery by public ambulance would lead to arrest.
 Mycroft approves of Sherlock's choice: he certainly isn't in the mood to abuse his power and release Sherlock again.
+Anyway, Mycroft's methods are quicker than an ambulance.

 Mycroft presses enter on his laptop, and knows that in under 3 minutes, a car - fully-equipped for any emergency - will be leaving.